juancarlosfarah/neurobot/README.md

 git clone https://github.com/juancarlosfarah/neurobot.git
 ```

-Once you have cloned the repository, you can run the installer using `yarn`.
+Once you have cloned the repository, you can run the installer using Yarn.

-Go into the repository you have just cloned (`cd neurobot`) and run `yarn`.
+To do this, go into the repository you have just cloned (`cd neurobot`) and run `yarn`.
 This will install all the dependencies.

 #### Environment